mbentley/docker-omada-controller/external_mongodb/README.md

       docker volume prune -f ;\
       docker volume rm omada-data omada-logs ;\
       docker network rm omada
     ```

+### Example using `--network host`

+If you're using `--network host` and you want to use the existing data without having to start from scratch, you can just have MongoDB listen on `localhost`.
+By default, the MongoDB server created by the controller does not have credentials so at least listening on localhost is better than having it accessible on your network without auth.
+If you are concerned about this, take a backup, set up a fresh install as documented above and restore your data.

+These instructions start from the point where you have an existing controller and it's stopped.
+In this example, it's using the v6 beta which is already using MongoDB 8.0.

+1. Start MongoDB

+    ```bash
+    docker run -d \
+      --name mongodb \
+      --network host \
+      -u 508:508 \
+      --mount type=volume,source=omada-data,destination=/data/db \
+      mongo:8 --dbpath /data/db/db --bind_ip 127.0.0.1
+    ```

+1. Start the controller

+Note the connection string referring to `localhost`.

+    ```bash
+    docker run -d \
+      --name omada-controller \
+      --ulimit nofile=4096:8192 \
+      --network host \
+      --mount type=volume,source=omada-data,destination=/opt/tplink/EAPController/data \
+      --mount type=volume,source=omada-logs,destination=/opt/tplink/EAPController/logs \
+      -e MONGO_EXTERNAL="true" \
+      -e EAP_MONGOD_URI="mongodb://127.0.0.1:27017/omada" \
+      mbentley/omada-controller:beta-6.0 &&\
+    docker logs -f omada-controller
+    ```

 ## Kubernetes Deployment Guide